MB. BS. FRACP

 Dr Jackson is a conjoint lecturer with the University of Newcastle, a staff specialist at John Hunter Hospital and works in private practice to perform ablations for simple and complex cardiac arrhythmias and cardiac electronic device implantations and extractions.
 He had worked as a volunteer proctor in Myanmar performing catheter ablations and when not working he enjoys hobbies such as surfing and hiking and spending time with his family.

 Dr Ruba Haddad is a clinical cardiologist and advanced heart failure and transplantation specialist.
 After obtaining her cardiology fellowship from Hunter New England Health, she pursued an electrophysiology and pacing fellowship followed by clinical genetics training with a focus on inherited arrhythmia.
 Dr Haddad then pursed a 2 year clinical/research fellowship in Advanced Heart Failure and Transplantation and training in inherited arrhythmia at The University of Ottawa Heart Institute, which is Canada’s largest and foremost cardiovascular health center with world class patients’ care.
 During her time in Canada she also gained extensive experience in pulmonary hypertension which led to a number of publications in international journals.

 Particular interests include advanced heart failure and transplantation, performing right heart catheterization, endomyocardial biopsies and exercise stress tests, pulmonary hypertension, familial cadiomyopathies and inherited arrhythmias.

-Hunter Hearts doctors are assisted by our wonderful support staff, Carol, Helen, Kathy, Margo and Rhonda.
+Hunter Hearts doctors are assisted by our wonderful support staff, Helen, Kathy, Margo, Rhonda and Carol.